Proposals are a means for suggesting changes to Bisq Network software components, infrastructure and processes.

 If you do not understand or care about a given proposal, ignore it.

 Use comments on the proposal issue to discuss, ask questions, and get clarifications.
-Take lengthy discussions offline to Slack or elsewhere and then summarize them back on the issue.
+Take lengthy discussions offline to Keybase or elsewhere and then summarize them back on the issue.

 |Remember that the proposal review process is all about reaching a rough consensus, meaning that there is a broad agreement that the proposal should be enacted, and that any dissenting opinions have been addressed, though not necessarily fully resolved.|